victorroy234/website/README.md

 ## SETUP
+git clone linkToRepository<br>
+  - will copy all files from the github to the server<br>

 git remote add github linkToRepository <br>
   - will allow you to add a repository so you can make changes to it.<br>